NextDotID/docs/docs/core-concepts-v2/proof-service-v2/kvservice.md

 ## Use Case - as a persistence storage

-You can use KVService to store the data that needs cross-session persistence.
+You can use `KV Service` to store the data that needs cross-session persistence.

 For example, you can store the user's avatar, nick name, bio, show/hide status of NFT list, or order of these contents, under your web3 app's scenarios.

-Using KVservices gives you some benefits:
+Using `KV Service` gives you some benefits:

 - The change made by the user is verifiable by other user/applications, aka platform-independent.
 No one (except the user himself) can change the data without a valid signature.
 - The data is stored in a decentralized way, no matter where this data is actually stored.
 User always has a choice to move their data to other (or self-hosted) platforms.